pruan-rht/openshift-aws-ipfailover/README.md

-# origin-haproxy-cloud-router
+# origin-cloud-ipfailover
 Add support for ipfailover for cloud-provider.

 # How it works
-Use the aws-cli / azure-cli to move a floating-ip from one VM to the other VM.
+Using the aws-cli / azure-cli to move an elastic-ip from one VM to the other VM instance.

 # How to use
 ```
 oc -n openshift new-build https://github.com/sterburg/origin-cloud-ipfailover.git#aws
-oc -n default   adm ipfailover --virtual-ips=52.48.65.140 --images=172.30.74.17:5000/openshift/origin-cloud-ipfailover:latest
+oc -n default   adm ipfailover --virtual-ips=1.2.3.4 --images=172.30.74.17:5000/openshift/origin-cloud-ipfailover:latest
+oc -n default   env dc/ipfailover AWS_ACCESS_KEY_ID=...
+AWS_SECRET_ACCESS_KEY=....
 ```